sacherjj/CasperLabs/hack/docker/README.md

 ## Deploy some WASM code

-Assuming that you cloned and compiled the [contract examples](https://github.com/CasperLabs/CasperLabs/tree/dev/execution-engine/contracts/examples) you can deploy them by running the following:
+Assuming that you compiled the [contract examples](https://github.com/CasperLabs/CasperLabs/tree/dev/execution-engine/contracts/examples) you can deploy them by running the following:

 ```console
 ACCOUNT_ID="$(cat keys/faucet-account/account-id-hex)"